-Marty has been in recovery himself since January of 1993.
-He is well-versed on the history of A.A. and the Twelve Step movement, as well as Back to Basics.
-Prior to joining Caron Treatment Centers as clinical director of adult services, he served as a licensed alcohol and drug counselor at the Hazelden Foundation in Minnesota, Clinical Supervisor of the Men’s Primary and Extended-Care programs at Hazelden Springbrook in Oregon, Residential/Clinical Director of San Cristobal Academy, and Clinical Director at the Vista Taos Renewal Center in New Mexico.
+Marty has been in recovery since January of 1993.
+He is well-versed on the history of A.A., as well as the Back to Basics movement.
+Prior to joining Caron Treatment Centers as clinical director of adult services, he served as a licensed alcohol and drug counselor at the Hazelden Foundation in Minnesota, Clinical Supervisor of the Men’s Primary and Extended-Care programs at Hazelden Springbrook in Oregon, and Clinical Director at the Vista Taos Renewal Center in New Mexico.

 Marty holds a Master of Arts in Addiction Counseling from the Hazelden Graduate School of Addiction Studies in Center City, Minnesota and a Bachelor of Arts in Political Science from the University of Massachusetts at Amherst.
 He is also a licensed and internationally certified alcohol and drug counselor, a certified clinical supervisor through the Pennsylvania Board of Certification, and a certified multiple addictions counselor through the International Institute for Trauma and Addiction Professionals.
-His dog Gracie has been a certified therapy dog since 2012 through the Alliance of Therapy Dogs.
+His dog Gracie, beloved by patients and staff, has been a certified therapy dog since 2012 through the Alliance of Therapy Dogs.